 You won't enjoy it.

 The first Act consists primarily of material from the first four Fits, with the story rushing through really very quickly.
 The Vogons announce the demolition of Earth and it is demolished immediately.
-The Book then mentions Deep Thought and introduces the scenes in which Deep Thought is created to discover the answer to Life, the Universe and Everything, followed by a scene featuring Deep Thought as it completes this task.
+The Book then states that Deep Thought was created to discover the answer to Life, the Universe and Everything, followed by a scene featuring Deep Thought as it completes this task.
 This leads into the Earth's creation to find the Question to fit the Answer of 42 and that Earth was demolished at the time of readout mentioned.

 Most of the scenes with Arthur and Ford set on the Vogon spacecraft are retained.
 The emphasis on the importance of towels comes much earlier than in the radio series.
 Zaphod Beeblebrox is not mentioned until 35 minutes in, in other words he and Trillian do not appear in the first quarter of the live show at all.

 A lot of the comedy comes from the extras dressed as the various props, such as the nutrimatic machine.
 Its failure to make tea is also heavily featured, leading to the Sirius Cybernetics Company Jingle, which the audience is encouraged to singalong to.
 This is much to Arthur Dent's disgust, who doesn't want a song but a cup of tea.
 It is also impossible to envisage a more camp door than that leading to the bridge of the Heart of Gold, with it delightfully saying risqué phrases such as please enter me from any direction.
 The Heart of Gold is a highly advanced prototype spaceship; it is equipped with the Infinite Improbability Drive that allows it to travel to anywhere in the universe, but no security features to speak of as it has been stolen by Zaphod Beeblebrox.

 They then led to Magrathea and the first half ends with Arthur, Ford, Zaphod and Trillian exploded after being shot by the Galactic Police who are out to recover the stolen spaceship.